Dong-Richard/sprint-2-echo/README.md

 handleModeRequest will change the mode between brief and verbose mode.
 To do this, it switches a global variable "mode" between 0 and 1.

 ### handleLoadRequest()
-handleLoadRequest will load the csv with the specified filepath to memory.
-This will be in an array in mockedJson, called "currentCSV"
+handleLoadRequest will load the csv with the specified filepath to memory, by calling "loadCSV()" This will be in an array in mockedJson, called "currentCSV"

 ### renderHTML()
 renderHTML will take the contents of the history arraylist, and update the repl-history div's internal HTML with the contents of the history arraylist.